Flowers Foods (FLO)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Flowers Foods’s margin expanded by 1 percentage points over the last year.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Flowers Foods’s margin expanded by 1.3 percentage points over the last year.
+This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.

 11. Return on Invested Capital (ROIC)